-- Another subversion is if the car hits, but somehow the car phases through and neither the glass nor the car is broken.
+- Another subversion is if the car hits, but the glass is simply knocked out of the workers' hands, and neither the glass nor the car is broken.

 - If the car misses the pane of glass but a second car breaks it instead, it's a double subversion.

-- If the car stops before hitting the glass and then takes a different route, it is defied.
+- If the car stops before hitting the pane of glass and then takes a different route, it's defied.

-- If the car drives into the pane of glass, and not only the glass shatters, but also the car, it's exaggerated or parodied.
+- If the car drives into the pane of glass, and not only the glass shatters, but also the car, it's exaggerated.
 If the two things listed, as well as the workers, shatter, it's taken Up to Eleven.

-- If one of the workers sees the car coming and stops in the street so that the car will drive into the pane of glass, it is invoked.
+- If the car is not doomed to hit the pane of glass, but one of the workers sees the car coming and stops in the street so that the car will drive into the pane of glass, it's invoked.

 - If the car drives into the pane of glass, and the result is that the glass merely has a car-shaped hole in it, that's downplayed (and also Played for Laughs, but that's another matter.
 It's also Impact Silhouette played straight.)

 - However, if the car drives into the pane of glass, and the result is that the glass merely has a car-shaped hole in it, but the pane of glass collapsed on itself, it's either played straight or a double subversion (And also breaking a downplay).